Flag of Equatorial Guinea

 The flag of Equatorial Guinea (Bandera de Guinea Ecuatorial; Drapeau de la Guinée équatoriale; Bandeira da Guiné Equatorial) was adopted on August 21, 1979.
-The six stars on the map represent the country's mainland and five islands.
+The six stars on the flag represent Equatorial Guinea's mainland and five islands.
 Under the rule of dictator Francisco Nguema the flag was modified and a different national emblem was used in it.
 After he was deposed the original flag was restored.

 Features and symbolism

 The flag is a horizontal tricolor, with green, white and red stripes and a blue triangle at the hoist.
 Green symbolizes the natural resources, agriculture and jungles of the country.
 Blue symbolizes the sea, which connects the mainland with the islands.
 White symbolizes peace.
-Red symbolizes the bloodshed by the fighters for independence.
+Red symbolizes the blood shed by the fighters for independence.